redhat-performance/cloud-governance/docs/source/index.md

 # Cloud Governance

-<h2>What is it?</h2>
+## What is it?

-<p>This tool provides a lightweight and flexible framework for deploying cloud management policies focusing on cost optimize and security.</p>
+**Cloud Governance** tool provides a lightweight and flexible framework for deploying cloud management policies focusing on cost optimize and security.

 This tool support the following policies:
 [policy](cloud_governance/policy)